sulu/sulu-docs/reference/content-types/contact_selection.rst

       - collection
       - Collection of property names.
         The value of the respective properties are appended to the requests sent by the selection.
+    * - min
+      - string
+      - The minimum amount of selected contacts
+    * - max
+      - string
+      - The maximum amount of selected contacts

 Return value
 ------------